ai4colonoscopy/.github/profile/README.md

 That's why we're going to explore the critical role of AI in colonoscopy.
 Here's what AI brings to the table:

 - 🔍 **Improved polyp detection rates**
-    - Our AI is like a tireless assistant, constantly scanning for even the tiniest polyps that human eyes might overlook.
+    - AI is like a tireless assistant, constantly scanning for even the tiniest polyps that human eyes might overlook.
 - 🎯 **High sensitivity in distinguishing precancerous polyps**
     - Not all polyps are created equal.
-Our AI is trained to differentiate between the harmless ones and those that could become cancerous, helping doctors prioritize treatment.
+AI can be trained to differentiate between the harmless ones and those that could become cancerous, helping doctors prioritize treatment.
 - 🖼️ **Enhanced overall precision of colon evaluation**
     - It's not just about spotting polyps.
 AI provides a comprehensive view of the colon, helping doctors make more accurate assessments.
 - 😀 **No added risk to colonoscopy**